Dental papilla: Nerve supply

-Nerve-related signaling molecules, such as Glial cell line-derived growth factor, Neurotrophin and semaphoring are among the few which have been studied during the tooth development process.
+Nerve-related signaling molecules, such as glial cell line-derived growth factor, neurotrophin and semaphorin are among the few which have been studied during the tooth development process.
 Of which, the verve-related signaling molecules seems to show a trend that suggest an early implication of innervation of tooth development.
 Similar to how many molecules are able to stimulate axonal growth or migration, various molecules are also within the bounds of possibility of being involved in the initial innervation of the tooth germ.

-Odontoblast Differentiation
+Odontoblast differentiation

-It is paramount to understand how odontoblast differentiate from ectomesenchymal cells to allow comprehension and explanation of normal development and to be able to affect their recruitment when needed to start repairing the dentin.
+Understanding how odontoblast differentiate from ectomesenchymal cells allows comprehension and explanation of normal development and affects their recruitment when needed to start repairing the dentin.